-- Download nProbe and run the installer

-- Enter the necessary setup information:

-- Host: The ip address of your Nagios

-Network Analyzer server

-- Port: The port the Nagios Network

-Analyzer server is listening for flow data, as configured in the source

-- Order ID: Use 10 zeros: 000000000

-- Finish up the Installation, the default options should be fine from this point onward.
-You may be prompted to install additional libraries, please install these as well.

-- Open services.msc and start the nProbe service

-- If the nProbe service cannot be located, run the install again and it should exist after the second attempt.
+- Host: The ip address of your Nagios Network Analyzer server - Port: The port the Nagios Network Analyzer server is listening for flow data, as configured in the source - Order ID: Use 10 zeros: 0000000000 - Finish up the Installation, the default options should be fine from this point onward.
+You may be prompted to install additional libraries, please install these as well. - Open services.msc and start the nProbe service - If the nProbe service cannot be located, run the install again and it should exist after the second attempt.